Economical Recipes: Gingersnaps and Chowchow

 Would you rather receive The Austerity Kitchen by email?
 Then sign up for my Substack.

-And, if you’d like to help the Kitchen keep cookin’, please consider picking up a copy of my book, which you may find on one of the sites listed here.
+And, if you’d like to help the Kitchen keep cookin’, please consider picking up copies of my books, Why Fast? and Fermented Foods.

 Fried Elderberry Blossoms